 Sonny Strait is a prolific voice actor who is best-known for roles such as Maes Hughes in Fullmetal Alchemist and Arsène Lupin III, in addition to Krillin in DBZ.
 Sonny is also known as an illustrator for one of the most famous, independently published comic book series Elfquest.
 Sonny Strait has over 20 years of experience in the arts.

 Besides Krillin, Hughes, and Lupin, Sonny has worked on many popular animated characters including Usopp from One Piece and Cartoon Network’s laid back, robot host Toonami Tom.
 He has also worked as a writer and director on several TV series including Dragonball Z, Case Closed and Lupin the Third.

 Trevor Mueller works at an advertising agency by day, and writes comics by night.
 His latest project is ALBERT THE ALIEN, appearing on Mark Waid's THRILLBENT site.
-He has also self-published several other works including the all-ages stories JUNKYARD CHASE.
-And has contributed stories to several anthologies, including HOPE: THE HERO INITIATIVE from Ronin Studios and READING WITH PICTURES from the non-profit of the same name.
+He has also self-published several other works including including Junkyard Chase, The Fan, and Los Ojos.
+He has also contributed stories to several anthologies, including HOPE: THE HERO INITIATIVE from Ronin Studios and READING WITH PICTURES from the non-profit of the same name.
 He is also the writer/artist/creator of several award-winning webcomic series (www.trevoramueller.com), and regularly reviews movies, video games, and comics.
 Trevor gives lectures and presentations throughout the country at conventions and schools on several topics, including the power of combining creativity and literacy.
 Trevor currently lives in Chicago with his wife, Beth, and his cat, Waffles.

 Gabriel "Gabo" Bautista